pyofori/crypto_review/README.md

 3. Run 'npm run build' in the terminal
 4. Run 'npm run local' in the terminal.
 Subsequently, you can simply run 'portfolio' in the terminal and pass arguments to it.

-For help on the avaiable commands, run 'portfolio --help' in the terminal.
+For help on the available commands, run 'portfolio --help' in the terminal.

+# How to use
+After installing, simply run 'portfolio' in the terminal The arguments that can be passed are -d, for the date, and -t, for the token.
+These arguments are option.
+The format for the date should be yyyy-mm-dd